Why you don’t need protein powder.

 Why use protein powder?

-The current recommended dietary allowance (RDA) for protein is 0.8 grams per kilogram of body weight a day for sedentary adults.
-A sedentary person who weighs 150 pounds should therefore eat about 55 grams of protein per day.
+The current recommended dietary allowance (RDA) for protein is 0.8 grams per kilogram of body weight a day for most adults.
+An adult who weighs 150 pounds should therefore aim to eat about 55 grams of protein per day.
 This amount can vary depending on a number of factors, however, including activity level, age, and overall health.
-Strength athletes, for instance, may need as much as 1.6 grams of protein per kilogram of body weight.
-This means that a 150 pound person who does regular strength training needs to consume over 100 grams of protein each day.
+Athletes, pregnant women, and people with digestive diseases, for example, may wnat as much as 1.6 grams of protein per kilogram of body weight.

-This is all to say that the decision to start using protein powder is personal.
-In somes cases, a doctor or a dietician will recommend that you supplement your diet with protein powder, but in most cases, the decision is yours and yours alone.
+All that said, the decision to start using protein powder is personal.
+In some cases, a doctor or a dietician will recommend that you supplement your diet with protein powder, but in most cases, the decision is yours and yours alone.

 Do you need protein powder?